iocchi/PetriNetPlans/PNPpepper/README.txt

 	  (actions are started and the plan terminates after execution, plan can be restarted or stopped with 'python run_plan.py --plan stop')

+	* test 4
+	- as in test 3, but with conditions: run actions/conditions.py to set condition phi run plan test2, execution of B or C depends on the value of phi

 4. Uploading and testing on the robot